WordPress/openverse-api/api/docs/guides/zero-downtime-database-management.md

 deployment more sustainable long-term and helps encourage us to deploy more often.
 In turn, this means new features and bug fixes get to production sooner.

+#### Possibility to throttle

+Management commands that iterate over data progressively can be throttled to prevent excessive load on the database or other related services that need to be accessed.

+#### Unit testing

+Management command data migrations can be far more easily unit tested using our existing tools and fixture utilities.

 ### Long running migrations

 Sometimes long-running schema changes are unavoidable.
 In these cases, provided